18F/18f.gsa.gov/README.md

 %}
 ```

+### social-media

+This component will output a block with links to 18F’s social media pages, as well as  the RSS feed.
+The data used to generate this component is in `_data/social_media.yml`.
+This data file lists out the platforms, links, and the image path to the relevant social media icons to be displayed.

 ### testimonial

 This partial will output a formatted block quote.
 The testimonial will be on a dark background with white text and a large, stylized open-quote mark.

 **Expected arguments**: